catfact/z-carousel-paradox/readme.md

 - added a delay time control that is accumulative in the log(2) domain. effectively this means the tapped tempo acts as a "base time" and the "time knob" changes it in fractions of a golden ratio.

-- added separate compress / expand thresholds
+- added separate compress / expand thresholds and gain smoothing

 ## caveats / TODO

-- after playing with it some, i think the compander really needs separate gain envelope settings for compress and expand

 - there are quite possibly bugs in the control mechanism and pedal handling, i've mostly played without the pedals (and maybe the design can be made more useful there)